pschatzmann/TinyFTPClient/README.md

 ## File Upload - Writing to Remote Files
 You can write to a file on a remote system by using the regular Stream write() or print() methods.
-If the file alreay exists it will be replaced with the new content if you use the FileMode WRITE.
+If the file already exists it will be replaced with the new content if you use the FileMode WRITE.

 ```C++
     FTPClient<WiFiClient> client;